bbinto/working-with-bb/Barbara's Operating Model.md

 My goal is to almost never skip 1-1s, if I do, I normally explain and provide context and at least try to re-schedule.
 The 1-1 is for you, about you!
 Please use the prepared questions and or notes to list out any topics you want to discuss.

 I tend to schedule a personal OKR meeting each month to discuss career goals, so we both keep chatting about growth, and opportunities and don't get distracted by daily topics.

+In addition, a [project tracker](https://docs.google.com/spreadsheets/d/1SPPSsxhsUJUbiAdJfezXtOydVFYxwvqXiA_XriGvcaI/edit#gid=909536391) is useful to keep both of us aligned on the work you are doing, keep it updated and we only have to chat about it if needed/required.

 #### Team Meetings
 Equally important and similar to 1-1 meetings are team meetings.
 They can be scheduled weekly, bi-weekly or monthly pending on the size of my direct reports, the growth of the company and the maturity.
 The goal of these meetings is to form and build a high performanent team that can trust and support each other.
 This includes getting to know each other beyond work, team building activities and alignment on how to be successful.